a-kerry/a-kerry-MADB/README.md

  TOOLS:

-  Additionally, I often used webpages such as W3schools, CSS tricks and various YouTube tutorials to support the technical development of my project.
+  Additionally, I often used webpages such as W3schools, CSS tricks, Webaim, Wave web aim and various YouTube tutorials to support the technical development of my project.
   Finally, I adopted multiple AI tools throughout the development of my projecting using Chat-GPT to check for syntax errors and re-arrange my code appropriately.
 I also             used Grammarly to check the writing in my webpage for any spelling or grammar errors to support the readability of content.